WorkerAI/aiwrapper/README.md

 # AIWrapper
-A Universal AI Wrapper for JavaScript & TypeScript
+A universal AI wrapper for JavaScript & TypeScript.

 Generate text, images, and voice from anywhere—servers, browsers and apps.
 AIWrapper works in anything that runs JavaScript.